sagiadinos/garlic-player/README.md

 Attention!

- - Qt 5.9.1 QML Image Type, used in player-c2qml has a fat [mem leak](https://bugreports.qt.io/browse/QTBUG-61754)
+ - Qt 5.9.1 QML Image Type, used in player-c2qml has a [mem leak](https://bugreports.qt.io/browse/QTBUG-61754)
  - Qt 5.9.3 has also a [video player bug](https://bugreports.qt.io/browse/QTBUG-64764) on Android

 both bugs are showstoppers for a 24/7 running media player, so do not use this version to compile